abdulsamadayoade/jobs4dev/README.md

-# SimiTerior
+#Jobs4Dev

-A landing page for a fictional interior decoration agency, SimiTerior.
+A jobs listing website for developers.